The day-to-day work of IPRT is carried out by a team of five staff, along with our expert board.

-Lorraine is responsible for the day to day administrative support of IPRT, with particular responsibility for membership support.
+Lorraine is responsible for the day to day administrative support of IPRT, with particular responsibility for membership and governance support.

 Lorraine has worked with a number of charities, on issues such as early years policy and international development issues in the media.
 She also has experience in administration in the public sector in the Scottish Courts and Tribunals Service, as well as an educational background having held assistant lectureships in PR and in International Relations at the University of Aberdeen and the Dublin Institute of Technology.

 As well as working with IPRT, she volunteers for a number of organisations in the community and voluntary sector.
 She has completed Diplomas in Public Relations and Digital Marketing at the European Institute of Communications (2016), and holds a BA in Politics and Philosophy from UCD, as well as an M Litt. in Strategic Studies and M Res. in Research Methods from the University of Aberdeen.